|Birth: ||Nov. 9, 1842|

 Company G "Reid Guard" of Rockingham County, 14th North Carolina Infantry "Last At Appomattox!", Ramseur's Brigade, Rodes' Division, Army of Northern Virginia, C.S.A.

 Residence Rockingham County NC; 18 years old.

-Enlisted on 7/5/1861 in Suffolk city, Va. as a Private, he mustered into "G" Co.
-NC 14th Infantry at Rawlingsburg, Rockingham County, NC.
+Enlisted on 7/5/1861 in Suffolk city, Va., at Rawlingsburg, Rockingham County, NC., he was mustered into "G" Co.
+14th North Carolina Infantry as a Private.

 Absent, 8/31/1864, detailed as teamster at Army Headquarters.